shr-samir/intuji-frontend-challenge/README.md

-# Intuji Frontend Associate Challenge
+# Intuji Frontend Challenge

-This is a React-based frontend project for the Intuji Frontend Associate Challenge.
-The project demonstrates a responsive dashboard layout with a sidebar and search functionality.
+This is a React-based frontend project for the Intuji Frontend Challenge.
+The project demonstrates a responsive dashboard layout with a sidebar, search functionality, and dynamic routing with reusable components.

 ## Features

-- **Responsive Sidebar**:
+### **Responsive Sidebar**
   - Includes navigation links with active and hover states.
   - Collapses into a hamburger menu on smaller screens.
+  - Smooth `sliding animations` for menu transitions.

-- **Search Functionality**:
+### **Search Functionality**

-  - A search bar with a clear button.
+- A search bar with a clear button for resetting the query.
-  - Dynamically updates the query state.
+- Dynamically updates the query state as the user types.

-- **Routing**:
+### **Routing**:
 - Uses `react-router-dom` for navigation.
-  - Includes routes for Dashboard, Schedule, Message, Analytics, Team, and more.
 - A `NotFound` page is displayed for undefined routes.

-- **Dashboard Layout**:
+### **Dashboard Layout**
-  - A grid-based layout for displaying key sections like Overview, Saving Plan, Analytics, and Recent Transactions.
+- A grid-based layout for displaying key sections:
+  - **Overview**: Displays statistics like balance, savings, expenses, and incomes using `StatCard` components.
+  - **Saving Plan**: Lists saving plans with progress bars using `SavingPlanCard` components.
+  - **Analytics**: Displays a graph or chart for data visualization.
+  - **Recent Transactions**: Lists recent transactions using `RecentTransactionCard` components.
+- Fully responsive design for all screen sizes.

 ## Tech Stack